-The influence of diet on the immune system has been a hot topic for many years in the field of nutrition.
+The influence of diet on the immune system always sparks debate in the field of nutrition.
 Poor nutrition has been associated for a long time with a poorly functioning immune system.
-At first, the focus was more on making sure people were receiving adequate nutrition, meaning getting enough calories, protein, and other nutrients in order to support immune function.
+At first, the focus was more on making sure people were receiving adequate calories, protein, and other nutrients to support and boost immune function.
 But, the research has gotten more detailed over the last few years including vitamins, minerals, and other bioactive compounds.
 Taking a look at your overall diet may help boost your immune system and fight off the next cold or flu you are exposed to.

 Adequate fat, specifically the healthy omega-3 fats in the diet can have an anti-inflammatory effect improving overall immune function.
 The benefits from omega-3s are generally not seen with supplements, but only with omega-3 rich foods such as fish, walnuts, and chia.

 A diet high in sugar or refined carbohydrates, on the other hand, can reduce overall immune function and actually decrease the number of immune cells available to fight infections.
-If you want an immune-boosting diet, make sure you are getting adequate protein daily, are including healthy fats in your diet, and limiting the amount of refined carbohydrates you are consuming.
+If you want an immune-boosting diet, make sure you are getting adequate protein daily.
+You should include healthy fats in your diet and limit the number of refined carbohydrates you are consuming.

 Vitamins, Minerals, and Immunity

 Certain minerals such as iron and zinc also help our bodies stay healthy.
 Iron deficiency may result in impaired immune function, whereas adequate intakes of iron help boost the immune cells to fight off infections.
-Most people do not need an iron supplement unless indicated by a doctor, instead try to increase your intake of high iron foods such as lean red meat, beans, or fortified cereals.
-Zinc deficiency may also suppress the immune system and increase susceptibility to infections.
+Most people do not need an iron supplement unless indicated by a doctor.
+So, try to increase your intake of high iron foods such as lean red meat, beans, or fortified cereals instead.
+Zinc deficiency may also suppress the immune system and increase your susceptibility to infections.
 The best way to get adequate zinc in your diet is to eat lots of green leafy vegetables, such as spinach.

 Overall an adequate diet with plenty of protein, healthy fats, vitamins and minerals will help you stay healthy over the flu and cold season.
 Make sure to include lots of green leafy vegetables, fish, and a few foods high in Vitamin C for an extra boost.
 In our next article in this series, we are going to address what supplements you can use to help keep your immune system healthy.